Start Learning French With Confidence

 D) Organizing Your French Studies

 One of the challenges a beginner student will face is prioritizing.

 What should you study after you studied politeness?
 Adjectives?
 Pronouns?
 Verb conjugations?
-More vocabulary?
+More French vocabulary?

 In order to remember things, the way you organize your newly acquired French data is as important as the data itself.

 My 23+ French teaching experience shows that to learn French efficiently, students need to learn with a structured audio method which addresses four needs: